lykmapipo/bipsms/README.md

 Send SMS(s), query their delivery status and sending history(logs) in nodejs using infobip JSON API.

+*Note:!
+It strongly recommend using the [E.164 number formatting](https://en.wikipedia.org/wiki/E.164).
+E.164 numbers are internationally standardized to a fifteen digit maximum length.
+Phone numbers are usually prefixed with + (plus sign), followed by a country code, network code and the subscriber number.
+Phone numbers that are not E.164 formatted may work, depending on the handset or network.*

 ## Installation
 ``` bash
 $ npm install bipsms --save